 - Require you to read and follow instructions carefully.

-- Are almost always timed; taking anything between 1-3 hours.
+- They are almost always timed, taking anything between 1-3 hours.

 - The number of questions you can answer within the timeframe.